-This course consists of two subsections – International Tax Law and International Regulatory Law.
+This course consists of two subsections – International Tax Law and Regulatory Aspects of International Trade and Investment.

 International Tax Law is intended to acquaint students with the main tax issues that multi-national enterprises may face and the legal instruments and mechanisms designed to solve these issues.
 Special emphasize will be given to international tax treaties and the rationale of their provisions.